17 Sources

 Copy Link

-Databricks announces plans to acquire open-source database startup Neon for $1 billion, aiming to enhance its AI infrastructure and support the growing demand for AI-driven applications.
+Databricks, a data analytics giant, is set to acquire Neon, an open-source database startup, for $1 billion.
+This strategic move aims to enhance Databricks' AI infrastructure and meet the growing demand for AI-native, agent-driven applications.

 Founded in 2021, Neon offers a managed cloud-based database platform that provides unique features tailored for the AI era: